LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 most diagonally-implicit (i.e., :math:`\Gamma_{i,j,k}=0` for all :math:`k` and
 :math:`j>i`).
 Furthermore, diagonally-implicit stages are characterized as being "solve-decoupled" if :math:`\Delta c_i^S = 0` when :math:`\Gamma_{i,i,k} \ne 0`,
-in which case the stage is computed as standard ARK or DIRK update.
+in which case the stage is computed as a standard ARK or DIRK update.
 Alternately, a diagonally-implicit stage :math:`i` is considered "solve-coupled" if :math:`\Delta c^S_i \, \Gamma_{i,j,k} \ne 0`, in which case the stage solution :math:`z_i` is *both* an input to :math:`r_i(t)` and the